catherinesyeh/cs262-chat-replication/docs/notebooks/junemoretz.md

 some way to use CLI args to run multiple different servers on the same machine

-two people trying to register with the same name at almost the same time is undefined behavior. this could break things - but all other conflicts should be fine
+two people trying to register with the same name at almost the same time is undefined behavior. this could break things - but all other conflicts should be fine. this uniqueness constraint is the largest problem here - solving it in a strictly consistent manner without using a primary-backup system would essentially require transactional semantics, but it'll be glossed over in this implementation.

 ultimately, server/client specs should be written up in high-level, readable docs that explain the failure and replication model and how everything is handled!

+## March 16, 2025

+Getting started today!
+First priority is going to be writing some proper documentation and the proto files.
+This should set out clear implementation guidelines that I can follow while moving forward!
+After that, I'm going to work on configuration, the log-replay system, and data storage in a single-replica configuration and try to get everything working reliably before introducing actual replication support.
+There's a lot that will need to be changed in the existing code to support the replication model I'm considering.

+Todos:

+- Rewrite ID system
+- Rewrite server configuration system
+- Add timestamp generation/storage and redo pagination to use timestamps
+- Rebuild session keys as JWTs
+- Write log-replay system for all database-relevant actions
+- Build persistence for log-replay system
+- Replication!